svkanoria/kci-mis/README.md

     HOST_DB_PORT=5433
     NEXT_PUBLIC_AG_GRID_LICENSE=

-Finally, run the `deploy.sh` script.
+Run the `deploy.sh` script by copy-pasting it to the terminal.
 This will install Docker etc. and set up everything for you to be able to run the app.

+Set up your database schema:

+    npx drizzle-kit migrate

-Before running the app for the first time, you will need to run the data ingestor script.
+Run the data ingestor script.
 For this, you first have to upload the data files into the EC2 instance, which can be done via `scp` (replace paths to suit):

     # Ensure correct permissions for EC2 pem file
     chmod 400 ~/Desktop/kci-mis.pem
     # Copy the files to EC2
     scp -i ~/Desktop/kci-mis.pem -r ~/Desktop/MIS/* ubuntu@13.234.76.53:/home/ubuntu/kci-mis-data

+Finally, run the app!

+    sudo docker compose up prod -d --build